 Established in 1752, this former coaching inn is owned by the Patterson family who have built up a national reputation for hospitality and good food, especially seafood.
-Somehow they manage to run three separate food operations each day, so pleasing customers looking for a casual daytime meal and more serious evening diners.
+Somehow they manage to run several separate food operations successfully each day, so pleasing customers looking for a casual daytime meal and more serious evening diners.

 While there is obvious youth appeal, people of all ages feel comfortable here and the staff, who are clearly very proud of it, are friendly and helpful.

 The Plough Inn is very extensive, so allow yourself time to have a good look around and get your bearings before settling down to eat.